jtlapp/subtap/README.md

   label2 - style for a secondary YAML label
 ```

 See [this color chart](https://upload.wikimedia.org/wikipedia/en/1/15/Xterm_256color_chart.svg) for the available colors.
-For example, to make primary labels orange, include the following line in the `SUBTAP_COLOR` file:
+For example, to make primary labels orange, include the following line in the `SUBTAP_COLOR_FILE` file:

 ```YAML
 label1: "\e[38;5;166m"